Gina Raimondo: Statewide computer system rollout controversy

 A widely criticized rollout of a new computer network system for the Rhode Island Executive Office of Health and Human Services dubbed the "Unified Health Infrastructure Project" (UHIP) in September 2016 saw scores of people without access to government programs such as food stamps and child care due to glitches in the software, designed by Deloitte.
 This computer crash created a backlog of more than 20,000 cases.
-The Raimondo Administration received several letters from the federal government in August and September 2016 warning that UHIP was not ready to be launched.
-On the orders of Raimondo, the UHIP launch occurred as planned despite these federal warnings.
+The Raimondo administration received several letters from the federal government in August and September 2016 warning that UHIP was not ready to be launched.
+On Raimondo's orders, the UHIP launch occurred as planned despite these warnings.

-In response, U.S. Food and Nutrition Service's Northeast Regional Administrator, Kurt Messner, urged Raimondo to postpone the launch because it would interrupt or interfere with benefits the agency oversees.
-Messner said in the letter which local news outlets described as "strongly-worded" that "the transition plan remains inadequate and unacceptable."
-Messner also pointed out that the state had failed to gradually launch UHIP in phases or administer a live pilot test of UHIP.
-Messner opined that "Launching a system without having conducted a live pilot is against the intent of the regulations and against our best advice."
-The Raimondo Administration ultimately ignored the federal warnings resulting in benefit delays, system downtime, and benefit loss caused in error.
+In response, U.S. Food and Nutrition Service's Northeast Regional Administrator Kurt Messner urged Raimondo to postpone the launch because it would interrupt or interfere with benefits the agency oversees.
+Messner said in his letter, which local news outlets called "strongly-worded", that "the transition plan remains inadequate and unacceptable."
+He also wrote that the state had not launched UHIP in phases or administered a live pilot test.
+"Launching a system without having conducted a live pilot is against the intent of the regulations and against our best advice", Messner wrote.
+The Raimondo administration ignored the warnings, resulting in benefit delays, system downtime, and benefit loss caused in error.

 In December 2016, the federal government gave the state Department of Human Services less than a month to fix the UHIP computer system or risk losing $13 million in federal funding.
 Federal officials judged that the state was not compliant in lowering a significant case backlog, starting a sufficient call-center, adequate staff training, and improving wait times at Health and Human Services field offices.
-In February 2017, Executive Secretary of Health and Human Services Elizabeth H. Roberts resigned from her cabinet post in the Raimondo Administration due to the failed roll-out of the UHIP.
+In February 2017, Executive Secretary of Health and Human Services Elizabeth H. Roberts resigned from her cabinet post in the Raimondo administration due to the failed roll-out of the UHIP.